dart-lang/site-www/src/_guides/language/extension-methods.md

 }
 ```

+{{site.alert.note}}
-Note that without a name,
+  Without a name, you can invoke an extension's
-an extension's static members can only be invoked
-within the extension declaration.
+  static members only within the extension declaration.
+{{site.alert.end}}

 ## Implementing generic extensions